Molapo Armoured Regiment

-The Molapo Armoured Regiment (formerly Regiment Mooirivier) is a reserve armoured regiment of the South African Army.
+The Molapo Armour Regiment (formerly Regiment Mooirivier) is a reserve armoured regiment of the South African Army.

 History

 Origin

 The regiment was founded in 1941 as 2 Anti Tank Regiment and re-instituted in 1954 by the first vice-rector of the Potchefstroom University, Professor Fanus du Plessis.

 During 1955 the regiment was converted to an armoured car regiment and renamed Regiment Hendrik Potgieter.
 In 1959 the Regiment was renamed Regiment Mooirivier.

 Under the SADF

 This unit served in South Africa's various internal conflicts as well as during the South African Border War, including duty in South-West Africa and cross-border raids into Angola between 1975 and 1984.
 The regiment participated in Operations Askari, Modular, Hooper and Packer.
 The regiment was equipped with Eland 90s at that stage.